stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### **Run All Cells by Category**

-If you have multiple workflows in a single markdown file you can categorize them and allow your developers to run all cells by a certain category.
+If you have multiple workflows in a single Markdown file you can categorize them and allow your developers to run all cells by a certain category.
 To enable that you can add a category as a cell option.
 A cell can have one or multiple categories that are comma-separated.

 **Default:** `""`